Pittsfield, Massachusetts: History

-Pittsfield was primarily an agricultural area because of the many brooks that flowed into the Housatonic River; the landscape was dotted with mills that produced lumber, grist, paper, and textiles.
-With the introduction of Merino sheep from Spain in 1807, the area became the center of woolen manufacturing in the United States, an industry that would dominate the community's economy for almost a century.
+Pittsfield was primarily turned into an agricultural area because of the many brooks that flowed into the Housatonic River; the landscape was dotted with mills that produced lumber, grist, paper, and textiles.
+With the introduction of Merino sheep from Spain in 1807, the area became the center of woolen manufacturing in the United States, an industry that dominated the community's economy for almost a century.

 The town was a bustling metropolis by the late 19th century.
 In 1891, the City of Pittsfield was incorporated and William Stanley Jr., who had recently relocated his Electric Manufacturing Company to Pittsfield from Great Barrington, produced the first electric transformer.
-Stanley's enterprise was the forerunner of the internationally known corporate giant, General Electric (GE).
-Thanks to the success of GE, Pittsfield's population in 1930 had grown to more than 50,000.
-While GE Advanced Materials (now owned by SABIC-Innovative Plastics, a subsidiary of the Riyadh-based Saudi Basic Industries Corporation) continues to be one of the city's largest employers, a workforce that once topped 13,000 was reduced to less than 700 with the demise and/or relocation of General Electric's transformer and aerospace portions.
+Stanley's enterprise was the forerunner of internationally known corporate giant General Electric (GE).
+Thanks to the success of GE, Pittsfield's population in 1930 had grown to over 50,000.
+While GE Advanced Materials (now owned by SABIC-Innovative Plastics, a subsidiary of the Riyadh-based Saudi Basic Industries Corporation) is still one of the city's largest employers, a workforce that once topped 13,000 was reduced to less than 700 with the demise and/or relocation of General Electric's transformer and aerospace portions.
 On October 8, 2015, SABIC announced it would relocate its headquarters from Pittsfield to Houston, Texas.

 General Dynamics occupies many of the old GE buildings and its workforce is expanding.
-Much of General Dynamics' local success is based on the awarding of government contracts related to its advanced information systems.
+Much of General Dynamics' local success is based on the receipt of government contracts related to its advanced information systems.
 In September 2018, Massachusetts Governor Charlie Baker, Massachusetts Lieutenant Governor Karyn Polito, and other Baker administration officials attended the groundbreaking of a $13.7 million project to build a life sciences and advanced manufacturing center in the city.